Acute Pancreatitis in Cats

 The pancreas has many functions, including the production and secretion of digestive enzymes and the production of insulin.
 Digestive enzymes are critical for food digestion, while insulin aids in the control of the metabolism and blood-sugar levels.

-Pancreatitis means “inflammation” of the pancreas and acute means “quickly.”
+Pancreatitis means “inflammation” of the pancreas and acute means “sudden.”
 When the pancreas becomes inflamed, digestive enzymes that are normally inactive until they reach the small intestine become activated in the pancreas instead—resulting in pain and swelling as the pancreas actually begins to digest itself.

 The recent use of specific tests for cats with suspected pancreatitis has helped the veterinary community understand that pancreatitis is a common disease in cats—much more widespread than once thought.
 It often is secondary to or accompanied by other disease, such as inflammatory bowel disease (IBD), diabetes, or liver disease.